Who would’ve said that a simple number would be so significant and would have so many people nationwide concerned about it?

-Your payment history is the most decisive factor on your credit score.
+Your payment history is the most decisive factor in your credit score.
 That’s why you must avoid at all costs being late on your debt payments.
-Even only one late payment can affect your credit score.
+Even only 1 late payment can affect your credit score.
 If you are late on one of your payments, the delay will show up on your credit report for up to seven years.

 2. Opening too many credit lines at once

 It’s not a good idea to open too many lines of credit at once, especially if you don’t have a long credit history.
 This behavior indicates lenders that you have financial problems, and you’re desperately seeking money to solve them.

 Just applying for a credit line (even if you’re not approved) can hurt your credit score because most financial institutions do a hard pull, which lowers your score.